-It is important to note that not every qualification is under the results embargo.
-A summary document is published each year.
-This covers the dates we receive results from the awarding organisations, and the results embargo period they're included in.
+It is important to note that not every qualification is under embargo.
+We publish an ABL Guide each year.
+This covers the dates we receive results from the awarding organisations, and if they are covered by an embargo.

 7.4 Exam results